Cooperation throws up various problems, for which morality, and a moral sense, are

 Chimpanzees and bonobos help family, friends and coalitionary partners, but humans

 help collaborative partners (and prospective collaborative partners) too.
-This is

 On a small scale of cooperation, people are interdependent with known partners.
 In

 this case, in the way that partner A needs partner B, it makes sense for partner

 A to personally help partner B in general, because partner A needs partner B to be